 Prep time reflects chilling for the least amount of time, 30 minutes.

-Nutrition information is a rough estimate calculated with 1/2 cup of blueberries for topping and without any optional toppings.
+Nutrition information is with homemade hemp milk and 1/2 cup of blueberries for topping and without any optional toppings.

-For Keto use a few drops of stevia instead of maple syrup.
+For Keto use a few drops of stevia or monk fruit instead of maple syrup.

 - Prep Time: 5 minutes

 - Cuisine: Vegan, Paleo, Nut-Free, Glulten-Free, Naturally Sweetened

 If you would like to have more of these delicious healthy recipes sent to you each week, CLICK TO SIGN UP for my email newsletter of recipes and tips for you to eat well and enjoy your wonderful life.